-With reports that AI will take 6% of jobs by 2021 and that jobs in accounting and law will be lost to automation within the next decade, there will no doubt be a seismic shift in how our society functions.
+With reports that AI will take an increasing number of jobs in the coming years and that jobs in accounting and law will be lost to automation within the next decade, there will no doubt be a seismic shift in how our society functions.
 However, we are nowhere near close to automating jobs revolving around soft skills; doctors, social workers, educators, therapists, and those jobs which involve social components, such as your dentist’s calming bedside manner when you have a near-panic attack during your annual check-up.
 Very important.

 Phil Burton-Cartledge, program lead for sociology at the University of Derby in the U.K., advises students by saying, “When it comes to advice about higher education, I’d recommend students go for more generalist as opposed to specialist degrees, whether in the human, natural, or computer sciences.
 A broad range of skills and competencies is the best way to future-proof people for the challenges coming down the line.”